waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.extract-planet.md

 this should be a short name.

 The "target.name" file is a text file with lastest extract data filename.
-Initially this is the file made in the previous step with the "date" part in its name.
+Initially this is the file made in the previous step with the "timestamp" part in its name.
 The "target.name" file is created in the "region" directory with command like:

 ```
-wael@regrets:~/extract_planet$ echo "arizona_2026-07-02.osm.pbf" > region/target.name
+wael@regrets:~/extract_planet$ echo "arizona_2026-07-02T00:00:00Z.osm.pbf" > region/target.name
 ```

 Script produces a new extract data file for each planet change file and updates the